ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    ## Q5:batch plug-in, unable to identify the text box variables brought back to the car

-   Blue Shield is variable-rendered in a prerendered manner.
+   BKCI is variable-rendered in a prerendered manner.
 The variable has been rendered to replace the contents of the plugin.

    batch plug-in simulation command line execution, encountered back to the car text box, it will be identified as execution.